Equivariant volume extremization and holography

 Our approach naturally incorporates the GMS construction based on GK geometry \cite{Couzens:2018wnk,Gauntlett:2018dpc} as well as the recent localization technique based on Killing spinor bilinears in M theory \cite{BenettiGenolini:2023kxp}.
-We will show indeed, that for M5 solutions, with even-dimensional $M_6$ or $M_8$, our approach is effectively equivalent to the one in \cite{BenettiGenolini:2023kxp}.
-In particular, all the geometrical constraints that must be imposed on a case-by-case analysis in order to find the free-energy in \cite{BenettiGenolini:2023kxp} appear naturally in our construction as an extremization with respect to all parameters that are not fixed by the flux quantization conditions.
-On one side, this is a nice confirmation of our prescription.
-On the other hand, our approach for the toric case is more general, it covers in a simple and universal way the even and odd-dimensional case, it naturally extends to massive type IIA solutions, which are not yet covered by the previous techniques, and expresses everything in terms of the extremization of a universal quantity, the equivariant volume of the associated geometry, without referring to supergravity quantities.
-We are confident that when the explicit case by case supergravity analysis will be performed for the missing backgrounds it will confirm our general prescription.
+Indeed, we will show that, for M5 solutions with even-dimensional $M_6$ or $M_8$, our approach is effectively equivalent to the one in \cite{BenettiGenolini:2023kxp}.
+In particular, all the geometrical constraints that must be imposed on a case-by-case analysis in order to find the free energy in \cite{BenettiGenolini:2023kxp} appear naturally in our construction as an extremization with respect to all the parameters that are not fixed by the flux quantization conditions.
+On the one hand, this is a nice confirmation of our prescription.
+On the other hand, our approach for the toric case is more general, it covers in a simple and universal way the even and odd-dimensional cases, it naturally extends to massive type IIA solutions, which are not yet covered by the previous techniques, and expresses everything in terms of the extremization of a universal quantity, the equivariant volume of the associated geometry, without referring to supergravity quantities.
+We are confident that when the explicit case-by-case supergravity analysis will be performed for the missing backgrounds it will confirm our general prescription.